SlimeVR/SlimeVR-Rust/skeletal_model/README.md

 ## Goals
 * Should be independent of networking/server
 * Easily embeddable in other applications
-* Support bindings to Java, and typescript via [deno_bindgen].
+* Support bindings to Java, and TypeScript via [deno_bindgen].
 * Extensive documentation, easily understood by rust beginners.

 ## Implementation Status
-The basic graph structure is completed, but needs to be documented.
+The basic graph structure is completed, and documented.
 The model solver is not yet written.

 [docs]: https://thebutlah.github.io/ferrous_slimevr/skeletal_model/
 [deno_bindgen]: https://github.com/denoland/deno_bindgen